jacklul/asuswrt-scripts/README.md

 ## [`cron-queue.sh`](/scripts/cron-queue.sh)

 When running multiple scripts from this repository that run every minute via cron they can cause a CPU spike (and network wide ping spike on weaker devices).
-This script will run all "every minute" tasks synchronously which will reduce the CPU load in exchange for task execution delays.
+This script will run all "every minute" tasks sequentially which will reduce the CPU load in exchange for execution delays.

 All scripts from this repository integrate with this script and will use it instead of `cru` when it's available.